*See Pete's popular Beginner's Guide ebook here.*

 On take off, rc land planes encounter very little drag when rolling along a smooth runway.
 But rc floatplanes encounter lots of drag as the floats try and cut their way through the water surface tension.

-The amount of drag is relatively huge, until the floats start to ride on the surface of the water and the airplane 'planes' across the surface until it gets airborne.
+The amount of drag is relatively huge, until speed is sufficient that the floats start to ride on the surface of the water and the airplane 'planes' across the surface until it gets airborne.
 During the planing stage of the take off, the amount of drag is reduced significantly.

 The same obviously goes for seaplanes.
 When the bulk of the hull is in the water there is excessive drag, which lessens considerably as the hull accelerates and eventually planes on the surface.